-SL2P relies on the co-variation of canopy parmeters with LAI to further constrain these priors.
+SL2P relies on the co-variation of canopy parameters with LAI to further constrain these priors.
 Here, the SL2P covariates were used for ENF and DBF as well due to lack of additional information.
 Covariation of the new gamma parameter was not enforced due to lack of data.
-Covariation for the new CC parameter was modelled using measurements from Fernande et a al. (xx) and plausible ranges of the canopy foliage interaction cross-section (k) (Figure 4).
+Covariation for the new CC parameter was modelled using measurements from Fernandes et a al. (2023) and plausible ranges of the canopy foliage interaction cross-section (k) (Figure 4).
 In this case, mixed forest data was used for fitting both DBF and ENF Classes.
 Further, the DBF class upped bound was not reduced at low LAI since senescent trees could have very low LAI for a given CC.